pygame/pygame/docs/reST/ref/math.rst

       | :sl:`moves the vector toward its target at a given distance.`
       | :sg:`move_towards_ip(Vector2, float) -> None`

+      **Experimental:** feature still in development available for testing and feedback.
+It may change.
+      `Please leave move_towards_ip feedback with authors <https://github.com/pygame/pygame/pull/2929>`_

       Moves itself toward the given Vector at a given distance and does not overshoot past its target Vector.